Measurement Component

 """

 Runs when the measurement is started.
-Runs in a separate thread from the GUI.
+Executes in a separate thread from the GUI.

 It should not update the graphical interface directly and should only